sofakid/Skoarcery/README.md

 Install
 =======

+For the time being, this requires [my fork of SuperCollider](https://github.com/sofakid/supercollider).

 You just need to point SuperCollider at the Skoar folder (that you git cloned) and you're set.

 In SuperCollider's interpreter options, __include__ the folder `~/.../Skoar/SuperCollider/Skoar` and